![]() |

 other than that of companion hunter and food gatherer.
 The working ancestors of today's

 Anatolian have existed for more than six thousand years.
+Background of the Breed Arid conditions, poor vegetation and rocky terrain, compelled the

 tough natives to adopt a primarily nomadic way of life.
 Family tribes were dependent upon